ddcovery/ddinject-js/README.md

 }
 ```

-## Why I can say "this is the most javascript native way"?
+## Why I can say "this is the most native way for javascript"?

 Because code of **Container** is abount 100 lines long, including *comments* and *assertions*.